 Existing law prohibits a well operator from injecting a concentrated carbon dioxide fluid produced by a carbon dioxide capture, removal, or sequestration project into a Class II injection well for purposes of enhanced oil recovery, including the facilitation of enhanced oil recovery from another well.

-This bill would exclude from the above prohibition the incidental and unintentional expulsion of residual oil resulting from the injection of a concentrated carbon dioxide fluid into a well that has been deemed emptied of oil before injection during the execution of a carbon dioxide capture, removal, or sequestration project that did not use enhanced oil recovery technologies.
+This bill would exclude from the above prohibition the incidental and unintentional residual oil produced at the surface from a Class VI well, as defined, resulting from the injection of a concentrated carbon dioxide fluid into a Class VI well that has been deemed emptied of oil before injection during the execution of a carbon dioxide capture, removal, or sequestration project.

 Full bill text and related information.